Giandom/odm-demo-dp-airlines/README.md

         * backendAzureRmContainerName: The name of the container to be used for saving the Terraform state (if you have just created the storage account, follow [this guide](https://learn.microsoft.com/en-us/azure/storage/blobs/blob-containers-portal))
       * Click on **Save**.
       * Click on **Pipeline permissions**, then on the three dots, and click on **Open access**.
-9. Modify the **config.json** file in the root of this repository to fill in the necessary configurations:
+2. Modify the **config.json** file in the root of this repository to fill in the necessary configurations:
     * **tenant_id**: Your Azure tenant ID.
     * **region**: The region in which your resources will be deployed (e.g., "Germany West Central").
     * **subscription_id**: The ID of your Azure subscription.
     * **resource_group_name**: The name of the Azure resource group in which you want to deploy resources.

-## ODM Platform deployment ##
+# ODM Platform Deployment
 With the environment prepared, we can deploy the components of the ODM Platform.

+## Run ODM Infrastructure Pipeline
-1. Launch the **odm-platform-infrastructure** pipeline on Azure DevOps.
+Launch the **odm-platform-infrastructure** pipeline on Azure DevOps.
-2. Once the execution is complete, view the details of the **Terraform Apply/Apply Terraform Plan** step and copy the IP found at the bottom of the execution log: **vm-public-endpoint**.
+Once the execution is complete, view the details of the **Terraform Apply/Apply Terraform Plan** step and copy the IP found at the bottom of the execution log: **vm-public-endpoint**.

+## Register service connection
-3. Create an SSH service connection.
+Create an SSH service connection:
-    * Go to the **Project Settings** page, located at the bottom left of Azure DevOps.
+   1. Go to the **Project Settings** page, located at the bottom left of Azure DevOps.
-    * In the left menu, click on **Service connections** under the **Pipelines** section.
+   2. In the left menu, click on **Service connections** under the **Pipelines** section.
-    * Click on **New service connection**, in the top right, and select SSH as the type.
+   3. Click on **New service connection**, in the top right, and select SSH as the type.
 Enter the following values:
       * Host name: Enter the IP you copied earlier.
       * Port number: Leave the default, 22.
       * Username: odm
       * Password: 0p3nD@t@M3sh
       * Service connection name: odm-platform.
       * Check the option: Grant access permission to all pipelines.
+   4. Save.

+## Run ODM Application Pipelines
-4. Save and return to the pipelines page.
+Return to the pipelines page.
 Now run the **odm-platform-application** pipeline.
-5. Finally, run the **odm-platform-executor-azdevops** pipeline.
+At the end of the execution, run the **odm-platform-executor-azdevops** pipeline.

-At the end of the execution, if there were no errors, you should be able to reach the following endpoints, replacing the [IP] placeholder with the hostname used in step 3:
+If there were no errors, you should be able to reach the following endpoints, replacing the [IP] placeholder with the hostname used in step 3:

 * ODM Platform Registry Module: http://[IP]:8001/api/v1/pp/registry/swagger-ui/index.html
 * ODM DevOps Module: http://[IP]:8002/api/v1/pp/devops/swagger-ui/index.html

-## Airline Data Product - Registration Phase ##
+# Airline Data Product - Registration Phase
 The next step is to register our Data Product in the ODM platform.
 Before doing so, let's input some configurations.

+## Configure the Data Product Lifecycle
 Open the **dp-demo-v1.0.0.json** file located in the **dp-demo-descriptor** folder and locate the following block:

 ```